-When creating a new product tour or smart tips it is crucial to set up the right targeting to ensure the content is shown in the right context to the right audience.
-You can set up targeting with Usetiful easily, but also advanced options are available.
+When creating a new product tour, smart tips or a checklist it is crucial to set up the right targeting to ensure the content is shown in the right context to the right audience.
+Usetiful provides an easy targeting setup, enriched with advanced and specific options.

-Page targeting can be set up within the Settings section of a new or existing tour/smart tips group.
+Page targeting can be set up within the Settings section of a new or existing tour/smart tips group or checklist.

 |When this condition is set, Usetiful checks whether the page URL address contains the text value.
 You can enter the full address (such as 'https://yourpage.com/path') or just a relative path (such as '/path/index.html').|